Entrepreneur Highlight: Vicki Belo

-It all started on a Saturday afternoon celebrity talk show when the name Dr. Vicki Belo was being thanked by one of its hosts for her newly trimmed waist.
-And it was just a simple spiel: sexy actress Rosanna Roces thanking the doctor on live television for a liposuction procedure with no cheesy overpromising television commercial or newspaper ads.
+It all started on a Saturday afternoon celebrity talk show when Dr. Vicki Belo was being thanked by one of its hosts for her newly trimmed waist.
+And it was just a simple spiel: sexy actress Rosanna Roces thanking the doctor on LIVE television for a liposuction procedure with no cheesy overpromising television commercial or newspaper ads.

-And it couldn’t have been more perfect than that: one of the most controversial actors in Philippine showbiz talking about the taboo topic of plastic surgery on live television on a show that indulged its audience on gossip and other celebrity news.
+And it couldn’t have been more perfect than that: one of the most controversial actors in Philippine showbiz talking about the taboo topic of plastic surgery on LIVE television, indulging its audience on gossip and other celebrity news.

-It was common practice for celebrities to thank their make-up artists, hair stylists, fashion designers, and whatnot, but never the dermatologists or plastic surgeons who nipped and tucked them to perfection.
-Dr. Belo changed all that.
+It was common practice for celebrities to thank their make-up artists, hairstylists, fashion designers, and whatnot, but never the dermatologists or plastic surgeons who nipped and tucked them to perfection.
+Dr. Vicky Belo changed all that.

-More than two decades later, there is no beauty brand that can equal the thought-leadership that Dr. Belo has made for herself and her empire of beauty products.
+More than two decades later, there is no beauty brand that can parallel the thought leadership that Dr. Belo has made for herself and her empire of beauty products.

-If other brands had A-list celebrities to mark that they have made it, it was the other way around for the roster of personalities who could utter Dr. Belo’s name.
+If other brands had A-list celebrities to mark that they’ve made it, it was the other way around for the roster of personalities who could utter Dr. Belo’s name.

 With her first few celebrity endorsers, it was rumored that Dr. Belo sealed these with a mere handshake, banking on the good faith of the other party.